isomerpages/cris-precise/news-and-events/editorial-features/_posts/2023-03-08-post-Growing Precision Med’s Role in Paediatrics and Beyond.md

  **_In celebration of International Women’s Day, meet women who are advancing precision medicine in Singapore._** **_This is Part One of our four-part series celebrating the achievements of women in STEM._**

-Precision medicine, integrated into healthcare, has the potential to yield more precise diagnoses, predict disease risk before symptoms occur, and design customised treatment plans that maximise safety and efficiency.[\[1\]](https://www.npm.sg/growing-precision-meds-role-in-paediatrics-and-beyond/#_ftn1) But how far are we from realising these gains in paediatrics—and medicine?
+Precision medicine, integrated into healthcare, has the potential to yield more precise diagnoses, predict disease risk before symptoms occur, and design customised treatment plans that maximise safety and efficiency.
+But how far are we from realising these gains in paediatrics—and medicine?

 Associate Professor Tan Ee Shien who holds concurrent appointments as Head & Senior Consultant, Genetics Service, KK Women’s and Children’s Hospital (KKH), and Deputy Chief Medical Officer at PRECISE, offers insights on Singapore’s paediatrics landscape today—and how precision medicine can make a difference to children, families, and the Singapore population.